FrancoCanzani/pomodoro-app/README.md

 - React: A JavaScript library for building user interfaces.
 - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
 - HTML: The standard markup language for creating web pages.
-- CSS: A stylesheet language used for describing the look and formatting of a document written in HTML.
+- Tailwind CSS: A CSS Framework.

 ## Contributing